SaaS: What is it and how does it work in logistics?

 The SaaS model applied to logistics

-One of the most common SaaS applications in logistics is WMS software.
-These tools oversee both manual and automated warehouse operations and centralize information, providing logistics managers with greater resources.
+One of the most common SaaS applications in logistics is WMS software programs.
+These tools oversee both manual and automated warehouse operations and centralize information, empowering logistics managers with greater resources.

 The Mecalux Group developed Easy WMS to help you manage your operations more efficiently, with total visibility.
 You can deploy the program on-premise or as a SaaS solution.
 With the first option, both the software and hardware are hosted on your premises.
 In the second scenario, the WMS is deployed in the cloud and accessed through a web interface.
 If you’re looking to gain full control over your facilities and inventory, be sure to get in touch with us.